"Ask Anything in My Name" — The Promise With a Catch

 "Whatever It Takes" — The Prayer of a Person Who's Done Negotiating with God

 God told Gideon to fight 135,000 soldiers.
-Then He took away 99% of his army.
+Then He cut the army by 99%.
 Gideon said yes anyway.
-Paul threw away a perfect résumé.
+Paul walked away from a perfect résumé.
 Abraham raised a knife over his own son.
-This is what happens when you stop giving God a checklist and start giving Him a blank check.
+This is what prayer looks like once you stop handing God a checklist and start handing Him a blank check.

 The Prayer That Saved the World — When Jesus Chose the Cross